My love for the Soft Dom

 I’m a sucker for the ‘soft Dom’.
 He’s always been my ideal for me if I’m his submissive.

 I don’t like being completely dependent on someone, I never have.
-But I love the gentlemen who are geared towards a protective, provider-like personality, who just want to spoil and take care of you, but still respects your independence, that we are equals in each other’s eyes.
+But I love the gentlemen who are geared towards a protective, provider-like personality, who just want to spoil and take care of you, but still respects your independence.
+That we are equals in each other’s eyes.

 DADDY DOM, BUT NOT A LITTLE?